 Huawei is the new kid on the block in the residential solar world despite being the largest inverter manufacturer in the world.
-Building a decades of experience in large scale commercial and utility solar they have stormed into the market with an efficient, lightweight inverter that appears to offer all the features the leading manufacturers offer and more.
+Building a decades of experience in large scale commercial and utility solar they have jumped into the residential market with an efficient, lightweight inverter that offers an impressive range of features at a very competitive price.

 Huawei, pronounced “hua way’ is a massive Chinese communications and technology company known largely for it’s mobile phones and recently became the world’s second largest mobile manufacturer behind Samsung.
 Having grown rapidly since 2013, Huawei now has over 180,000 employees in 170 countries with over $90 billion in revenue in 2017.
 However the most impressive figure is the research and development capability with close around 80,000 employed in R & D making Huawei the 6th largest investor globally behind Intel.

 In regards to Solar Huawei is was almost unknown in Australia until recently as they mainly focused on the Chinese and wider Asian commercial and utility scale market in addition to the larger scale European and North American markets.
 Interestingly they only build string solar inverters, not central inverters and believe string technology is superior which is becoming the industry trend due to improved monitoring and less costly maintenance.

 Residential Solar Inverter SUN2000L

-The first residential hybrid inverters from Huawei, the compact SUN2000L series range from 2 to 5kW output and all feature ‘dual MPPT trackers’ with a wide operating voltage range from 120 to 600V.
+The residential string solar inverter from Huawei, the compact SUN2000L series range from 2 to 5kW output and all feature ‘dual MPPT trackers’ with a wide operating voltage range from 120 to 600V.
 The SUN2000L series are also battery ready (hybrid) with the popular LG Chem battery.
 Although with the battery connected the upper voltage must be reduced to 495V which limits string lengths to 11-12 panels.
 This is coincidentally the direct opposite problem facing the main competitor SolarEdge, where the optimised systems have several issues with shorter strings below 7 panels.
 In comparison the SUN2000L inverters allow very short strings of 4 panels along with the flexibility to function with or without optimisers (more about optimisers below).
 Oversizing PV is also rated to a modest 1.33 inverter rating depending on panel configuration.